Why are we here?

 Children (ages 6yr to 16yrs only, check-up) services include: oral examinations, cleaning of teeth, oral hygiene instruction and if prescribed: x-rays, application of fluorides and sealants.

 To be eligible for our restorative services, the clients must have completed all preventive (cleaning) dental services in OUR dental hygiene or dental assisting client public clinic.

 The Dental Restorative services are provided by registered dentists and restorative dental hygienists or restorative dental hygiene students.
 They are assisted by student dental assistants.
 Restorative services include silver and white fillings.
 Fees are charged at 50% of the Ontario Dental Association current fee guide.

 Not all restorative procedures can be done in the clinic.
 Some clients may be advised to seek treatment at an outside office.

 What will it cost me for a cleaning?

 Please note fees are subject to change.

 Fees are due and payable at the time of treatment.
-Cash, Debit, Visa, Master Card, American Express and personal cheques are accepted.
+Cash, Debit, Visa, Master Card, and American Express are accepted.

 |Dental Health Assessment – Adults|